DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 *Note: This folder will _contain_ the project repos, rather than acting as the repo itself.
 To keep our repositories manageable we create one for the theme and one for the _client specific_ plugins.* But we'll get to that.

 Setup a host in MAMP Pro as follows:
-- Create a new host named: dev.real-client-domain.com (e.g. dev.probe-oil-tools.co.uk)
+- Create a new host named: local.real-client-domain.com (e.g. local.katapult.co.uk)
 - Create a database if you need to
 - Set the host to use Nginx
 - Add `$uri $uri/ /index.php?$args;` to the _try_files:_ field in the Nginx tab (This allows permalinks to work.)

-You should now be able to start the server and access your install at http://dev.real-client-domain.com:7888
+You should now be able to start the server and access your install at http://local.real-client-domain.com:7888

 ### Finish the WordPress installation